-This is not an official IRS table.
-Do not use these figures in tax preparation as numbers are adjusted annually for inflation.
+^{}This is not an official IRS table.
+Do not use these figures in tax preparation as numbers are adjusted annually for inflation and the amount of credit is normally determined by using EIC tables released by IRS.

 It is possible for some low-income taxpayers to be eligible for EIC even though that taxpayer doesn't have a qualifying child.
 To be eligible, such a taxpayer must be age 25 or more, but under 65 years of age.
-A married taxpayer who does not meet the minimum age requirement may be eligible if his or her spouse meets the minimum age requirement.
+A married taxpayer that does not meet the minimum age requirement may be eligible if his or her spouse meets the minimum age requirement.
 Other eligibility rules for the low-income taxpayer are: he or she cannot be claimed as a dependent or a "qualified child" on another person's tax return; his or her principal residence was in the USA for more than one-half of the tax year; the return must cover a 12-month period; the taxpayer cannot file a separate return if married, and cannot file Form 2555 or Form 2555-EZ.
 The credit percentage is much smaller (7.65%) for taxpayers with no qualifying children, and the credit is phased out over a lower income range.